 Highline College uses strategically placed video cameras to provide physical security for some outdoor plazas and parking lots on campus.
 Video is recorded for future use and can be used as an investigative tool to document crimes.
 The video can also be used to provide responding officers with real time information.
-The primary intent of video camera use is to discourage theft and criminal activity and enhance the likelihood of apprehending and successfully prosecuting offenders In addition, several buildings, office suites and computer labs have an alarm system.
+The primary intent of video camera use is to discourage theft and criminal activity and enhance the likelihood of apprehending and successfully prosecuting offenders.

-Some campus buildings are equipped with an "access control system" (card key access) where door contacts are electronically connected to the Public Safety Office..
+Some campus buildings are equipped with an "access control system" (card key access) where door contacts are electronically connected to the Public Safety Office.
 In conjunction with Information Technology Services Department, which processes the card access systems, the Public Safety Department is responsible for authorizing campus keys and access cards.
 All keys or access cards issued by the campus remain the property of Highline College.
 Prior to separation from the college or any other activity for which key or card access is granted, all such items must be returned.